Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.32.4
+- Removed specialty bonus from the Drilling Rig; it has no crew capacity
+- Added WBIEfficiencyMonitor to the Drilling Rig; it will now benefit from productivity gains from efficiency improvement experiments.
+Don't expect miracles, these gains are small...

 1.32.3
 - Fixed invalid harvest types in the Prospector.
 - Fixed shrunken packing box on the Drilling Rig.